vsavchyn-dev/my-website/README.md

 # Portfolio using React.js and Chakra UI

 This portfolio is built using React.js and Chakra UI.
-It allows you to quickly create and customize your portfolio website using markdown files.
+It allows me to quickly create and customize my portfolio website using markdown files.

 |    ![experience](example/Experience.gif)    | ![projects](example/Projects.gif) |
 | :-----------------------------------------: | :-------------------------------: |